sunsetmountain/raspberry_LibreNMS/README.md

 git clone https://github.com/sunsetmountain/raspberry_LibreNMS
 ```

-Change into the directory and run the installation script:
+Change into the directory and run the first script:
 ```
 cd raspberry_LibreNMS
-chmod +x initialsoftware.sh
+chmod +x step1.sh step2.sh
-./initialsoftware.sh
+./step1.sh
 ```

 Configure a basic SNMP config file – we will move the template and create a new file: